Muchen-W/kaggle/README.md

 # kaggle
 Kaggle projects

+## Titanic
+-Go through the tutorial

-# Allstate
+## Allstate
-Do not push dataset in the Kaggle repository
+-Do not push dataset in the Kaggle repository